ubc-systopia/dsn-2022-rad-artifact/tracer/RATracer_command/data_processing_module/README.md

 # Data Processing

-Converts tracer files from byte format to json format to be stored in MongoDb and converts it to csv file format.
+Converts tracer files from byte format to json format to be stored in MongoDB and converts it to csv file format.

 ## Running Steps